 We use VSMOW, SLAP, and GISP to calibrate our water flourination system.
-We have also measured select in-house reference waters for 17Oexcess.
+We have also measured select in-house reference waters for 17Oexcess (Δ17O).

 To calculate costs please visit our rates page.

-If you send someone here to learn the method and do the analyses, the cost is calculated using the "Off Campus Funding, Lab Provided Labor" lane for the first three days then the "Off Campus Funding, User Provided Labor" for every day after that.
+If you send someone here to learn the method and do the analyses, the cost is calculated using the "Off Campus Funding, Lab Provided Labor" lane until the visitor is independent in analysis and data reduction (three days seems to be the minimum) then the "Off Campus Funding, User Provided Labor" for every day after that.
 If we run your samples for you, use the "Off Campus Funding, Lab Provided Labor" lane.

-These rates are per analysis not per sample and, again, we suggest at least triplicates for a sound interpretation (# of samples x # replicates = total analyses).
+These rates are per analysis not per sample and we require at least triplicates for a sound interpretation (# of samples x # replicates = total analyses).

 Exhaustive description of analysis